nCoda/lychee/description.rst

 Another unusual situation is the storage of user interface settings and usage data in MEI.
 We will need to extend MEI to deal with this information.
-It may then still be application-specific (not transferrable between application shtat use Lychee) and will not likely be incorporated into the MEI standard proper.
+It may then still be application-specific (not transferrable between applications that use Lychee) and will not likely be incorporated into the "upstream" MEI standard.

 We can store all sorts of things here, so every musical document is like a "session" in an IDE (or at least a "session" in the Kate text editor, if that helps anyone).
 We can even store things to